Kidsafe Tasmania

 Click here to watch an important new video on using Hot Water Bottles safely, developed in partnership with the Royal Hobart Hospital Burns Unit.

-Kidsafe Tasmania supports the National Road Safety Week Campaign "Pledge to Drive so Others Survive".
+Kidsafe Tasmania supported the National Road Safety Week Campaign "Pledge to Drive so Others Survive".

 Pledge to Drive so others survive